smikhalevski/roqueform/README.md

 // ⮕ { planets: [{ name: 'Mars' }] }
 ```

-By default, for a string key a parent object is created, and for a valid array index key a parent array is created.
-You
+By default, for a key that is a numeric array index, a parent array is created, otherwise an object is created.
+You can
-can change this behaviour with [custom accessors](#accessors).
+change this behaviour with [custom accessors](#accessors).

 When a value is set to a parent field, child fields are also updated: